CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 `offset` is stored in the global semantic `QUANTIZED_VOLUME_OFFSET`, and `scale` is stored in the global semantic `QUANTIZED_VOLUME_SCALE`.
 If those global semantics are not defined, `POSITION_QUANTIZED` cannot be used.

-Quantized positions can be mapped to model space using the following formula:
+Quantized positions can be mapped to local space using the following formula:

 `POSITION = POSITION_QUANTIZED * QUANTIZED_VOLUME_SCALE / 65535.0 + QUANTIZED_VOLUME_OFFSET`